jifbvhqp/AnimeCharactersHairColorTransfer/README.md

 python inference_model.py
 ~~~
 ## Train your own model
-Please used the dataset in /dataset/ folder and the clone StarGAN pytorch implementation https://github.com/yunjey/stargan.
+Please used the dataset we provided in /dataset/ folder and the clone StarGAN pytorch implementation https://github.com/yunjey/stargan.
 Follow the Training instruction in their readme.